samuelroland/dme/docs/paradigm-implementation-report.typ

 #figure(
   image("imgs/java-preview-vscode.png", width: 60%),
   caption: [Another preview of Java code in VSCode.
-Lots of parts are not colorised.], ) <fig-java-preview-vscode>
+Lots of parts in white are not colorised.], ) <fig-java-preview-vscode>

-Now let's say, you don't really remember where you put a very specific note on your disk.
-You have hundreds of notes everywhere, for different courses and projects.
-You remember a few keywords from the problem and you try to run `grep -r` to find all possible match on all files on your disk.
-The problem is that the given pattern will no exact match will be found, because you only give keywords and not exact sentence or titles.
-You could also try to run `find` command on all your disk and filter by a single keyword.
-You'll probably get hundreds of unrelated results.
+Now let's say, you don't really remember where you put a very specific note on your disk about some "keyboard shortcuts for my terminal".
+You have hundreds of notes everywhere for numerous projects.
+You try to run `grep -r` to find all possible match on all files on your disk.
+The problem with this approach is that no exact match will be found, because `grep` only find exact match.
+We would prefer to have approximative matching.
+You could search by file path with the `find` command on all your disk and filter by a single keyword.
+You'll probably get hundreds of unrelated results or just no result because the filename is too different.

-== The solution DME
+== Why DME is the solution ?

 DME is trying to fix these issues around the PDF export, search and syntax highlighting experience.
 We didn't have time to tackle PDF export in this semester but we successfully improved the situation on search and code preview.